GameAutomators/eBook-Source/README.md

 # Building Mobile Game Solvers

-<p style="text-align:center;">This book is a unique way to learn and bolster your interest in the fields of Image Processing, Electronics and Machine Learning.</p>
+<p style="text-align:center;">This book will help you learn concepts of algorithms, electronics, image processing and machine learning; and have a lot of fun at the same time.</p>

 You can use this video series as an add-on for the book (optional): https://www.youtube.com/playlist?list=PLmcMMZCV897oPkDdoGgwKFspHBPh-bGGn